Kong/kong/README.md

   updated across nodes.
 - **Scalability**: Distributed by nature, Kong scales horizontally by simply adding nodes.
-- **Performance**: Kong handles load with ease by scaling and using NGINX at the core.
+- **Performance**: Kong handles the load with ease by scaling and using NGINX at the core.
 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.